 Resident experiences include:

-The PGY-2 Pharmacy Residency in SOT at Mayo Clinic Hospital is currently in candidate status by the American Society of Health-System Pharmacists (ASHP).
+The PGY-2 Pharmacy Residency in SOT at Mayo Clinic Hospital was accredited by the American Society of Health-System Pharmacists (ASHP) in 2019.
+The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into clinical practice.
 One candidate a year is selected on a competitive basis.

 The Mayo Clinic campus in Rochester, Minnesota, where more than 1.3 million patients are seen annually, includes extensive outpatient facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.
 The campus consists of approximately 30 buildings.
 The Mayo Building and Gonda Building serve as the central area for physician offices, examination rooms, and procedure rooms.